-If you need more room outside of height, the tent offers an add-on so you can extend your tent to the ground, although it’s sold separately.
-The add-on sleeps two additional people for a fun camping experience.
+If you need more room outside of height, the truck tent offers an add-on so you can extend your tent to the ground, although it’s sold separately.
+The add-on sleeps two additional people for fun camping experiences.

-Overall it’s a pretty good tent if you don’t count setup, which can be a pain.
+Overall it’s a pretty good truck tent if you don’t count setup, which can be a pain.

 - Tons of lighting options.

-If you’d like another premium truck tent from Sportz, consider the Avalanche.
-It’s almost as tall as the tent above, but there are several notable differences.
+If you’d like another premium truck tent from Sportz, consider the Avalanche tent.
+It’s almost as tall as the truck tent above, but there are several notable differences.